fingerprintjs/fingerprint-pro-server-api-dotnet-sdk/README.md

-# sdk - the C# library for the Fingerprint Pro Server API
+# Fingerprint.Sdk - the C# library for the Fingerprint Pro Server API

 Fingerprint Pro Server API allows you to get information about visitors and about individual events in a server environment.
 This API can be used for data exports, decision-making, and data analysis scenarios.